robbie-cahill/serve-public/README.md

 ### Serve Public
 Serve any folder on your device with a Public URL.

-You can share a folder, or serve up a static file website such as an SPA.
+You can share a folder, or serve up a static file website such as an SPA or React app.

 If you want to share an actual server running locally instead such as a PHP/NodeJS site or an API, try [Tunnelmole](https://github.com/robbie-cahill/tunnelmole-client).